 In the first article in this series, we discussed how boards are being given an ever-greater volume of information.
 Over half of those we surveyed said their board packs had increased in length since 2011 — mainly as a result of more reporting on compliance, regulation, and risk.

 But is the increasing share of the board pack devoted to these matters leading to an increasing amount of time spent discussing them in board meetings, too?
-Are boards now spending most of their time on their supervisory responsibilities rather than their strategic ones?
+Are boards now spending most of their time on their operational and governance responsibilities rather than their strategic ones?
 And, if so, is this something that worries them?

 Boards want to spend more time on strategy